binchenX/ta/spec.md

 - As mentioned above, make sure the chosen framework allows me to create an agent.
 This is very important.
 - I prefer command line but a web UI may make sense.
 I also want to try some popular AI-focused UIs such as Streamlit (may be misspelled).

-Based on the requirements and design and implementation preferences, please first suggest the design and framework to be used.
-Show me the design document and reasoning.

-## Decision

-- use langchain and chromaDb
-- create good directory structure
-- show me the command to install all dependency ( e.g install chromaDB)